ultraflynn/consecution/README.md

 ## Backlog

 - Validate the config and provide reasonable feedback when incorrectly specified
-- Add test for arrays of actions holding a terminating action
 - Add acceptance tests for terminating actions

 ## Version History